 The Library's Instruction Working group conducted this year-long mixed methods study to better understand DePaul's transfer students' past and current experiences with libraries and research.
 We gathered information from campus partners, surveyed community college librarians from our top feeder schools, and conducted focus groups with current DePaul transfer students.
 Based on our findings, we developed a multi-step plan to work towards ensuring that all DePaul students, both native and transfer, graduate with comparable levels of information competency.

-Search and Explore in the School for New Learning Online Instruction
+Search and Explore in the School for New Learning (School of Continuing and Professional Studies) Online Instruction

 Since 2008, the Library has provided research instruction for both online and in-person sections of the required School for New Learning's LL 300 (Research Seminar) course.
 We investigated whether the library met the learning outcomes in the online sections of this course.
 We specifically hoped to discover if the changes made to the library's course curriculum in Fall 2013 improved students' research skills.
 We analyzed students’ bibliographies from their final projects over six quarters, from Spring 2013 through Summer 2014.
 We developed a rubric with four criteria for evaluating the bibliographies and compared student work before and after the changes to see if there were improvements in the students’ scholarship.